New-Bamboo/Hermes/README.md

 ## How it's built

-Hermes goal is to provide a solid structure for you to build on top of without having to deal with any intermediate configuration layers.
+Hermes' goal is to provide a solid structure for you to build on top of without having to deal with any intermediate configuration layers.
 For example, Vim's entire configuration is managed canonically through the `~/.vimrc` file and the `~/.vim` folder.
 The only significant difference is that under the hood, those